BillHertzing/BlazorExamples/Demos/Demo06/Server/ReadMe.md

-# ReadMe for Demo01 CommonDTOs
+# ReadMe for Demo06 Server

-Documentation for the ConsoleApp used in Demo01 can be found here: [Demo01 ConsoleApp Documentation](Documentation/Details.html)
+Documentation for the Server used in Demo06 can be found here: [Demo06 Server Documentation](Documentation/Details.html)